Introduction

 Origin and History

-This pose was described in Yoga Makaranda of T.Krishnamacharya in the year 1934.
+This pose was described in Yoga Makaranda of T. Krishnamacharya in 1934.
 It does not mean that it is a modern yoga posture.
 It is one of the variants of Viparita Karani that was well described in the medieval yoga texts.
-Though the book was published in1934, shoulder stand was part of his teaching and practice well before its publication.
+Though the book was published in in1934, Shoulder Stand was part of his teaching and practice well before its publication.

-Observing the above points, we may easily conclude that this posture had been in practice by different parts of India.
+Observing the above points, we may easily conclude that this posture had been in practice in different parts of India.
 Though classic texts did not describe this posture by its name, we could not call this a modern yoga pose.
-It was traditionally in practice from the time immemorial, of course without any documentation.
+It was traditionally in practice from time immemorial, of course without any documentation.

 Sarvangasana Meaning